-AS Content
+Course Content

-- Measurements and their errors
+AS Content A-Level Content

-- · Particles and radiation
+Paper 1 Paper 1

-- Waves
+Measurements and their errors Measurements and their errors

-- · Mechanics and materials
+Particles and radiation Particles and radiation

-- Electricity
+Waves Waves

-- · Measurements and their errors
+Mechanics and materials Mechanics and materials

-- Particles and radiation
+Electricity Electricity

-- Waves
+Periodic motion

-- · Mechanics and materials
+Paper 2

-- Electricity
+Measurements and their errors Paper 2

-A-Level Content
+Particles and radiation Thermal Physics

-- · Measurements and their errors
+Waves Fields and their consequences

-- Particles and radiation
+Mechanics and materials Nuclear physics

-- Waves
+Electricity

-- Mechanics and materials
+Lioutiony Paper 3

-- Electricity
+Practical skills and data analysis

-- Periodic motion
+Plus 1 from the following list:

-- Thermal Physics
+Astrophysics

-- Fields and their consequences
+Medical physics

-- Nuclear physics
+Engineering physics

-- Practical skills and data analysis Plus 1 from the following list:
+Turning points in physics

-- Astrophysics
+Electronics

-- Medical physics
+There is also an 'Endorsement of Practical Skills' which

-- Engineering physics
+is awarded separately to the A-Level grade.
+This is

-- Turning points in physics
+assessed internally through 12 set practicals throughout

-- Electronics
+the course.

-There is also an 'Endorsement of Practical Skills' which is awarded separately to the A-Level grade.
-This is assessed internally through 12 set practicals throughout the course.
+the course.